Economic significance of mountains

 Large resources of minerals are found in the mountains.

-The mountainous countries like Japan, Italy, and Switzerland, which suffer from the shortage of coal have developed hydro-electricity.
+Mountainous countries like Japan, Italy, and Switzerland, suffering from coal shortages, have created hydroelectricity.

-The great alluvial plain of northern India has been formed by the rivers Ganga, Sutlej and the Brahmaputra.
+Northern India’s great alluvial plain was formed by rivers Ganga, Sutlej, and Brahmaputra.

-The mountain ranges do act as natural political frontiers between countries and protect them from invasions to some extent.
+The mountain ranges serve as natural political boundaries between countries and to a certain degree defend them against invasions.

 The Himalayas have formed a political frontier between India and China.